-A schedule was implemented on Sunday, August 10th to coincide with the start of the 2025-2026 school year.
+A schedule was implemented on Sunday, August 10 to coincide with the start of the 2025-2026 school year.
 The following changes went into effect:

-- Resumed the school trippers in American Canyon and St Helena - Implemented a new Route 11X into a more expediated version of Route 11 that serves the most popular Route 11 stops including the Redwood Park and Ride, Soscol Gateway Transit Center, Napa Valley College, American Canyon Park & Ride, the Sereno Transit Center in Vallejo and the Vallejo Ferry Terminal - Adjusted the Route D schedule to accommodate the Camille Creek Community School's fall and spring school schedule - Added Saturday service on Route 29 serving BART with nine round trips
+- Resumed the school trippers in American Canyon and St Helena - Implemented a new Route 11X into a more expediated version of Route 11 that serves the most popular Route 11 stops including the Redwood Park and Ride, Soscol Gateway Transit Center, Napa Valley College, American Canyon Park & Ride, the Sereno Transit Center in Vallejo and the Vallejo Ferry Terminal - Eliminated the additional weekday late Route C trip that was operational during the Summer - Adjusted the Route D schedule to accommodate the Camille Creek Community School's fall and spring school schedule - Adjusted the first three northbound Route 10 trips to start at Napa Valley College (the first three northbound Route 10 trips started at the Soscol Gateway Transit Center, skipping the Napa Valley College and Soscol/Kansas bus stops). - Added Saturday service on Route 29 with nine round trips